r-lgbtq/tidyrainbow/README.md

 ## Background info

 Please always add alt-text (alternative text) when you share your graphics for #tidyRainbow.
-And please always check the license of the data when you submit a dataset to the tidyRainbow repository.
+Please always check the license of the data when you submit a dataset to the tidyRainbow repository.
+And please always adhere to the rainbowR code of conduct.

 ### Alt Text